syncfusion-content/xamarin-docs/Xamarin/UIKit/Overview.md

 MainPage = new SampleFormsApplication.Views.Login.LoginPage();
 {% endhighlight %}

-In real-world applications you may need to update the below to use these templates.
+In real-world applications, you may need to do the following to use these templates:
-1. Updating the services for fetching a list of items from a remote server or from local.
+1. Update the services for fetching the data from remote server or local database.
-2. Updating the business logics in view-models.
+2. Wire up the navigation and update the business logics in view models.

-3. Wire up the navigation from XAML file.
-Example: (The “Add To Cart” in “Products Details” page button must navigate the screen to “Cart” page)
+## Requesting Screens and Reporting Bugs

+If you would like to request a new screen or report a bug in existing screens, create a feature request or submit a bug through our [feedback portal](https://www.syncfusion.com/feedback/xamarin-forms?control=ui-kit)

 N> Now, **XAML UI Kit for Xamarin.Forms** Visual Studio extension is supported in the Windows operating system only.